 As luck would have it, his few barrels were precariously balancing on the steel palates, precious centimeters from coming off and crashing onto the floor.
 Remarkably, none of his wine was destroyed by the earthquake.

-For a small vintner, to lose all your production would have been devastating – and Steve admits he may not have been able to afford to continue if his wine was destroyed.
+For a small vintner, to lose all your production would have been devastating and Steve admits he may not have been able to afford to continue if his wine was destroyed.
 The red wines reviewed below were the ones that survived the earthquake.

 Steve focuses on making Cabernet Sauvignon from cooler climate regions in the Napa Valley.
 He has honed in on Coombsville – one of Napa’s cooler sub appellations located just east of the city of Napa.
-He enjoys the balanced wines from grapes growing in the cooler micro climates of Coombsville.
+He enjoys the balanced wines from grapes growing in the cooler microclimates of Coombsville.
 He currently sources from two vineyards – Massoumi and Lambert Family Vineyard.
 Both are highly sought after with several other well-regarded local winemakers also sourcing fruit from these vineyards.
-Incidentally both vineyards are located very close to each other but the soil types vary dramatically even within such a short distance.
+Incidentally both vineyards are located very close to each other, but the soil types vary dramatically even within such a short distance.

-The 2012 Napa Valley Cabernet Sauvignon comes from the Lambert Family Vineyard in Coombsville with tiny amounts of Petite Sirah, Petite Verdot and Cabernet Franc in the blend.
+The 2012 On Q Napa Valley Cabernet Sauvignon comes from the Lambert Family Vineyard in Coombsville with tiny amounts of Petite Sirah, Petite Verdot and Cabernet Franc in the blend.
 The nose is elegant and fruit forward (blackberry, cherry) – with a gentle herbal nuance – that peeks out every now and again through the dominant fruit.
 The mouth feel shows a pleasing suppleness front to mid palate.
-Then the well integrated tannins become noticeable framing a lingering plum and currant tartness on the finish.
+Then the well-integrated tannins become noticeable framing a lingering plum and currant tartness on the finish.
 Good food wine.

-The 2013 Napa Valley Cabernet Sauvignon is a rich expression of this varietal (noticeably bigger than the 2012 vintage) – with bright aromatics, lively fruit aromas – elegant cedar box tinged with herbal notes.
+The 2013 On Q Napa Valley Cabernet Sauvignon is a rich expression of this variety (noticeably bigger than the 2012 vintage) – with bright aromatics, lively fruit aromas – elegant cedar box tinged with herbal notes.
 Red cherry, sweet fruit and a number of spices show including cinnamon and vanilla.
 The palate is about darker fruit with tannins bringing plenty of structure.
 Still young of course at the time of our tasting; this wine should have plenty of life ahead of it.

 Apassionata is a term Steve was introduced to many years ago when he accompanied a pianist during a performance.
 This term means passionate in Italian and commonly refers to Ludwig van Beethoven’s Piano Sonata No. 23 in F minor.
-The 2012 Appassionata is dark ruby color in the glass with sweet cherry liqueur notes to the bouquet, ripe plum and blackberry aromas.
+The 2012 On Q Appassionata is dark ruby color in the glass with sweet cherry liqueur notes to the bouquet, ripe plum and blackberry aromas.
 The palate is a rich expression of fruit showing mostly darker fruit with a meaty component.
-It finishes juicy and mouth watering with earthy tannins.
+It finishes juicy and mouthwatering with earthy tannins.